La Passione (1996 film): Music

-On the film soundtrack, Shirley Bassey provides vocals on two tracks: La Passione and a duet with Chris Rea entitled Shirley Do You Own A Ferrari?
-The song La Passione was a big hit for Dame Shirley Bassey.
-The soundtrack was redone in recent years with new music, and was re-released in November 2015 in a deluxe package which consists of two CDs, consisting of remastered and remixed original and new tracks, and two DVDs, first consisting of re-edited original and new short films to accompany the music along with an interview with Rea, while second of a documentary about Wolfgang Von Trips, enclosed within a 72-page book.
+On the film soundtrack, Shirley Bassey provides vocals on two tracks: "La Passione" and a duet with Chris Rea entitled "Shirley Do You Own A Ferrari?"
+The song "La Passione" was a hit for Bassey.
+The soundtrack was redone in more recent times with new music, and was re-released in November 2015 in a deluxe package which consisted of two CDs, with remastered and remixed original and new tracks, and two DVDs, the first comprising re-edited original and new short films to accompany the music along with an interview with Rea, while second of a documentary about Wolfgang Von Trips, enclosed within a 72-page book.